small-cactus/handTrack/README.md

 - **Camera Index**: If your system has multiple cameras and the script does not use the correct one, change the `cap = cv2.VideoCapture(0)` line.
 Replace `0` with the index of the desired camera.
 - **Detection Confidence**: Adjust `min_detection_confidence` and `min_tracking_confidence` in the hand tracking setup section if the script is too sensitive or not sensitive enough.
 - **Model Complexity**: Change `model_complexity` in the hand detection setup.
 Use `1` (default) for a balance between performance and accuracy, or try `0` for faster but less accurate detection, and `2` for more accurate but slower detection.
-- **Distance Threshold**: If your fingers need to be closer or further apart to register a click, modify the `threshold` parameter in the `are_fingertips_touching` function.
+- **Distance Threshold**: If your fingers need to be closer or further apart to register a click, modify the `touch_threshold` value.
+This value measures changes in overall hand size, like what happens when you click your index and thumb together.

 ## Usage